 Satellite dishes, antennas, and similar devices for the transmission of television, radio, satellite, or other signals of any kind, except that the Association shall have the right, without obligation, to erect or install and Maintain any such apparatus for the benefit of all or a portion of the Property.
 However, (i) antennas or satellite dishes designed to receive direct broadcast satellite service which are one meter or less in diameter; (ii) antennas or satellite dishes designed to receive video programming services via multi-point distribution services which are one meter or less in diameter or diagonal measurement; or (iii) antennas or satellite dishes designed to receive television broadcast signals ((i), (ii), and (iii), collectively, “Permitted Devices”) may be installed by Owners per FCC guidelines, provided that any such Permitted Device is placed in the least conspicuous location on the Unit at which an acceptable quality signal can be received.
 The preferred location would be in the back or along the side of the Unit, and not mounted on the roof of the Unit.

-Holiday lights and decorations except that temporary holiday lights and decoration may be placed on the Lot up to 30 days prior to any national, local or religious holiday and must be removed no later than 30 days after the holiday.
+Holiday lights and decorations except that temporary holiday lights and decorations may be placed on the Lot up to 30 days prior to any national, local or religious holiday and must be removed no later than 30 days after the holiday.
 Holiday lighting and decorations must otherwise comply with local ordinances and regulations and must not create a nuisance.

 Leasing of Units.
 See: Resolution For Leasing and Short Term Rentals dated September 2, 2017, on website.